rbind/blog.jemu.name/content/post/2014-12-19-something-something-tvshowstwentyfourteen.md

 ## RideBack
 Some people love it to death.
 I liked it.
-But no, seriously, it's a thouroughly enjoyable story of a girl discovering her affinity to futuristic motorcycle-robot-thingies and kicking some serious ass.
+But no, seriously, it's a thouroughly enjoyable story of a girl discovering her affinity for futuristic motorcycle-robot-thingies and kicking some serious ass.
 What's not to like.

 ## The Future Diary
 It started out like any other japanese Anime: At a school.
 It ended with a lot of brainfucky shit going down.
 I think I'm still a little confused by what exactly happened, but let's just say I'm now much less keen on being able to predict the future.

 ## Another
-A fairly dark, partially violent and very atmospheric anime.
+A fairly dark, violent and very atmospheric anime.
 I loved every second of it.
 It combines many things I love about anime, and if you know similar ones I'd appreciate some recommendations.

 ## Claymore